Defending champion O'Sullivan cruises into quarters

 "There's this, the Masters and the UK Championship, the three juicy tournaments if you like, with big crowds and are at big venues.
 It brings the best out of the best players, so I get super-excited for them."

-A reflective Vafaei told the BBC: "It's been a great journey.
+A reflective Vafaei told BBC Sport: "It's been a great journey.
 I've lost to the greatest ever.

 "He [Ronnie] played fantastic, I got my lesson 100%.
 I've learnt things in that match which will help me in the future."